 - Fisheries management & policy

 - Seafood markets

 - Marine conservation

 - Fishing community sustainability & well-being

-Fellowships match the goals and needs of young fishermen today with host organizations engaged in fisheries-related projects.
+The program matches the goals and needs of young fishermen today with host organizations engaged in fisheries-related projects.
 Fellowships are structured to provide opportunity, experience and support to young fishing leaders through mentorship, professional development and hands-on learning.
-In 2017, AMCC is working with five partner organizations to offer fellowships based in Homer, Sitka, Fairbanks and Anchorage.
+In 2017, AMCC is working with five partner organizations to offer fellowships based in Homer, Sitka, Fairbanks, Juneau, and Anchorage.

 Which organizations are hosting fellowships?

 AMCC supports young fishing fellows at Alaska organizations engaged in work central to the sustainable management of fisheries and complementary to AMCC’s mission, values and goals.
 You can read more about our 2017-2018 host organizations and fellowship projects here.